intervenehq/parser/README.md

 ## Introduction

-*Use LLMs to generate type-safe and context-safe API calls given a natural language query.*
+*Use LLMs to generate type-safe and context-safe API calls from natural language.*

 <br/>